-On radio, she was a presenter on Triple J and was a regular on the legendary Martin Molloy program.
-In 2004 she was announced as co-host of the 2DAY-FM breakfast show in Sydney, and was famously sacked the following year, which became the subject of one of her most successful live touring shows, I Failed.
+Judith has also been a radio presenter on Triple J and a regular guest on the legendary Martin Molloy program.
+In 2004, she was announced as a co-host on the 2DAY-FM breakfast show in Sydney, only to be famously sacked the following year.
+Judith took her experience and turned it into one of her most successful live touring shows, I Failed.

-As a writer, Judith has contributed features and columns to publications including The Age, The Sydney Morning Herald and Madison magazine.
-She is also a best-selling author, having published her first memoir, The Lucy Family Alphabet, which established her as an author.
-The book, which recounted life with her much-loved but nutty Irish parents and her discovery, at age 25, that she was adopted, was a roaring success, garnered rave reviews and several reprints.
+As a writer, Judith has contributed features and columns to The Age, The Sydney Morning Herald and Madison magazine.
+She is also a best-selling author, having published her first memoir, The Lucy Family Alphabet, in 2008.
+Exploring her personal life and her discovery that she was adopted, the book was a roaring success garnering rave reviews and several reprints.
 Shortly after in 2012, she released her second memoir Drink Smoke Pass Out.